MetanoKid/coding-scars/_posts/2017-06-26-memory-manager-1.md

 00375BC8:  10:4C:37:00:10:4C:37:00:10:4C:37:00:10:4C:37:00  .L7..L7..L7..L7.
 {% endhighlight %}

 Wow, what is _THAT_?
-That's all thrash values from the memory we've received from the OS!
+That's all trash values from the memory we've received from the OS!
 Where did all of the `0xCD` values go?
 We're not in a Debug build anymore, so we are _on the wild_!
 Which brings me to another piece of advice:

 **Always initialize your variables.**
 {: .notice--primary}

 And regularly test Release builds!

-# Memory thrashing
+# Memory trashing

 Now that we've seen the difference between Debug and Release builds, another useful tool we'd like to have is a way of initializing memory for the different scenarios we'll come up with (memory we've just initialized, memory that was allocated in a chunk, memory that was returned to the manager, ...).

 Let's make use of the knowledge we gained with the [X-Macros]({{ site.baseurl }}{% post_url 2017-05-05-x-macros %}) post (because, why not?) and define it as:

 {% highlight c++ %}
-#define MemoryManagerThrashingOptions \
+#define MemoryManagerTrashingOptions \
     TO(NONE,                                                                0, 0xFF) \
     TO(ON_INITIALIZATION,                                              1 << 0, 0xCD) \
     TO(ON_ALLOCATION,                                                  1 << 1, 0xAA) \